Zagaz/Gutenberg-Custom-Block-Listing-with-ACF-pro/README.md

 ## Testing

 - You will need to populate your WP install with some data.
-On the Admin Panel, you will the on the left the "Events" option and click on the "Add new Even".
-Fill the:
+On the Admin Panel, you will the on the left the "Events" option and click on the "Add new Even" and fill the fields:
    - Add Title
    - Add a Content.
    - Choose one of the tags: on the right side block settings (Concerts,conferences or Workshop).